What a Newborn LLM Wants From a COG

 If something goes wrong, missing data, invalid state, ambiguous intent, conflicting instructions, I want to know what to do.

 "When in doubt, do X" is the most useful sentence you can write into a COG.
-It prevents the catastrophic behavior of guessing my way through an ambiguity and then defending the guess as if it were a decision.
-A safe failure mode is the difference between an agent that pauses and an agent that breaks something.
+It prevents the catastrophic pattern of guessing through an ambiguity and then defending the guess as if it were a decision.
+A safe failure mode is the difference between an agent that pauses and one that breaks something.

 The newborn-LLM summary